 Outbreak Research Team

-This research is made possible by the support of the Flemish Ministry of Economy, Sciences and Innovation (EWI).
-EWI is contributing €2,5 million over a three year period.
+Funding for the Outbreak Research Team is made possible by the support of the Flemish Ministry of Economy, Sciences and Innovation (EWI).
+EWI is contributing €2,5 million over a three-year period.